Dei11/DemoRepo/README.md

 <!--
 *** I'm using markdown "reference style" links for readability.
 *** Reference links are enclosed in brackets [ ] instead of parentheses ( ).
-*** See the bottom of this document for the declaration of the reference variables
+*** See the bottom of this documentation for the declaration of the reference variables
 *** for contributors-url, forks-url, etc. This is an optional, concise syntax you may use.
 *** https://www.markdownguide.org/basic-syntax/#reference-style-links
 -->